 Case Study Newcrest Mining Limited (ASX: NCM)

-Over the last couple of weeks we have paid particular attention to gold and how the economic model has changed in the last decade.
+What went wrong with the blue-chips?
+Over the last couple of weeks, we have paid particular attention to gold and how the economic model has changed in the last decade.
 A big part of that is a drive to the blue-chip companies on the ASX.
 We are now taking an in-depth look at what happened to the company that should’ve been benefiting from both of these conditions.
 One of the largest gold miners globally, Newcrest Mining Limited (ASX: NCM).

 We’ll break up the performance into two parts typically used by analysts in current conditions.
 Stock analysis during the GFC, and analysis of the period from pre-GFC through to now.
 Now as you may have viewed in my last article, Gold significantly outperformed the S&P500 Index during the GFC, perhaps expectedly.
 So you would expect one of the world largest gold miners to perform just about in line with that wouldn’t you?
 Well, you’d be right in this assumption.